About CHUM

 WE’RE BRINGING THE COMMUNITY HERE

-The Center for Cultural Humility (CHUM), based at the University of California Berkeley, was launched in 2021 with the aim of becoming an artistic, evidence-based platform and strategic collaborator in trainings and programming for the development of culturally responsive practice, research, and policy.
+The Center for Cultural Humility (CHUM) is a 501(c)(3) nonprofit entity based at the University of California Berkeley.
+Launched in 2021, CHUM aimed to become an artistic, evidence-based platform and strategic collaborator in trainings and programming for the development of culturally responsive practice, research, and policy.
 Recognizing the vital role that evidence-based science can play in addressing social, economic, and health issues across the world, CHUM seeks to break down silos between the private and public sectors and the general public, by facilitating engagements that illuminate, amplify, and leverage the strengths and skills that are present in every community.

 The mission of CHUM is twofold: First, using our backgrounds as researchers, practitioners, and visual artists, we seek to create deeply interactive, evidence-based trainings that provide opportunities for a wide array of individuals to learn the fundamentals of culturally humble mentalities and actions.
 Second, we aim to provide individuals with the impetus and tactical resources to be purposefully and ethically engaged with those who are not like them, inside and outside of their professional work.